 Free Early Education

-All 3 and 4-year-olds in England are entitled to 15 hours of free early education per week for 38 weeks of the year.
+All three and four-year-olds in England are entitled to 15 hours of free early education per week for 38 weeks of the year.

-Children from 2 years old are entitled to the same amount of free early education if you are getting one of the following benefits:
+Children from two years old are entitled to the same amount of free early education if you are getting one of the following benefits:

-Children from 2 years old are also eligible if they:
+Children from two years old are also eligible if they:

-Contact your local authority (link opens in a new window) for further details about Free Early Education or see the GOV.UK website free childcare information (link opens in a new window).
+Contact your local authority for further details about Free Early Education or see the GOV.UK website free childcare information.

 Help with childcare costs when working